 - iPhone XS and later

 - iPhone XR

-While I can concur being able to use it on my iPhone XS Max, try as I might but I couldn’t for the life of me locate it on my iPad mini 5 even though both devices are powered by Apple’s A12 Bionic chip.
+While I can concur being able to use it on my iPhone XS Max, try as I might, I couldn’t for the life of me locate it on my iPad mini 5 even though Apple’s A12 Bionic chip powers both devices.
 Eye contact correction for FaceTime is currently missing from the Mac, too.

 Video calling with or without eye contact?

 Although realistic eye contact between call participants definitely improves the intimacy of your FaceTime Video calls, some people might prefer to disable the feature altogether due to the slight video artifacts such as the (barely) noticeable warping of the line across the eyes and nose (which may become significantly more pronounced when wearing glasses).